giellalt/lang-olo/olo.md

 Väinämöine
 Verbs INCOMPLETE

 PROPER NOUNS FROM OLONETS

 Undentified Morph

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/exceptions.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [src/fst/stems/exceptions.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/exceptions.lexc)</small>

+---

+Numerals
 Numerals in the Livvi language are numbers.

 Numerals have been split in three sections, the compounding parts of cardinals and ordinals, and the non-compounding ones: